 Activity Academic adviser (AA) Departmental tutor (DT) Others involved Pre-course/programme documentation/web information: Departments are advised to make information about their programmes and their academic adviser arrangements available to students online (via website, Moodle or handbooks), ideally in advance of the start of the academic year.
 AA should be familiar with departmental practice and adhere to specifications in the departmental handbook or guidance to students.
 DT may write/ oversee preparation of welcome packs and preparation of departmental handbook/website information.
 Departmental manager/ administrators Allocation of students to academic advisers (AAs) AA to make initial contact with students and post office hours/contact information in line with departmental policy.
 DT to allocate students to AAs (may be undertaken with/delegated to a member of administrative staff).
-Departmental manager/ administrators Orientation: takes various forms: Departmental orientation Central orientation organised by SSC Student mentoring Orientation for disabled students - contact Disability and Wellbeing Service (see below) Students' Union events Student help desk See also Your First Weeks at Ise.ac.uk/yourfirstweeks AA should be familiar with/participate in various orientation events as appropriate to departmental culture.
+Departmental manager/ administrators Welcome takes various forms: Departmental orientation Central orientation organised by SSC Student mentoring Orientation for disabled students - contact Disability and Wellbeing Service (see below) Students' Union events Student help desk See also Your First Weeks at Ise.ac.uk/yourfirstweeks AA should be familiar with/participate in various orientation events as appropriate to departmental culture.
 DT to coordinate departmental orientation.
-Departmental manager/ administrators Supporting disabled students (including students with dyslexia and mental health issues) AA should, at first meeting, invite student to disclose any disability, and encourage the student to contact the Disability and Wellbeing Service (DWS).
-AA may be asked to review/ advise on the Inclusion Plan (IP) put in place for "reasonable adjustments".
+Departmental manager/ administrators Supporting disabled students (including students with physical and sensory impairments, mobility difficulties, long-term medical and mental health conditions, and specifi learning difficulties such as dyslexia and disproxia) AA should, at first meeting, invite student to disclose any disability, and encourage them to contact the Disability and Wellbeing Service (DWS).
+AA may be asked to review and give advice on the Inclusion Plan (IP) put in place for "reasonable adjustments".
 AA should encourage any students with a disability or other condition to apply early for Individual Examination Adjustments if required.
-DT should encourage students to disclose (eg, by open invitation at orientation meetings) and take note of any ISSA received.
-DWS: Room G.23, Old Building, email disability-dyslexia@ lse.ac.uk
+DT should encourage students to disclose (eg, by open invitation at orientation meetings) and take note of any IP received.
+DWS: TW3 3.02, email disability-dyslexia@ Ise.ac.uk DWS will advise students on how to apply for Individual Examination Adjustments (IEAs) through the Exams Office.